The Tech Inside a Domino's Franchise: Why It's More Than Just Pizza

 Business technology with innovation and digital resources to discover Domino's Franchise

-Artificial Intelligence and Machine Learning: The Predictive Edge
+Artificial Intelligence: The Predictive Edge

 Cloud Computing: The Scalable Backbone